Search

 Back to top

 Organizations can encourage all employees to disconnect by establishing a policy that outlines when and how to disengage from work activities or communications.
-The disconnecting policy may stand alone, or may be included as part of a comprehensive workplace health and safety policy .
+The disconnecting policy may stand alone or be included in a comprehensive workplace health and safety policy.

 Each workplace is unique, and policies should reflect the needs of that workplace.
 Common elements of a policy regarding disconnecting from work include: